AlejandroEsquivel/msp430-esp8266-people-counter/README.md

 # Wi-Fi Connected People Counter

+This project essentially allows one to place a device near a door to count how many people come in and out of particular place.

-A wi-fi connected people counter, implemented with a pair of ultrasonic transducers, the TI MSP430G2553 microcontroller and the ESP8266 ESP-01 Wi-Fi module.
+It is implemented with a pair of ultrasonic transducers, the TI MSP430G2553 microcontroller and the ESP8266 ESP-01 Wi-Fi module.

+## Server

+Estblishes a TCP connection from the ESP8266 ESP-01 Wi-Fi module which recieves one of two signals +1 or -1 depending on whether someone walks in or out from a store respectively.

+It broadcasts these signals to any connected Websocket clients

+## Browser Frontend

+Establishes connection with the above Websocket server to recieve +1 or -1 signals, and renders a plot showing the near real-time volume of people within a particular place.

-# Explanation
+# Explanation of Firmware

 ## Timer